realbambino/Gallery-Maker/README.md

 Basic gallery maker created using Visual Basic 6.0.
+This program creates an HTML file for your pictures.
+It was intended to show the pictures you wanted to publish only without clicking the files one-by-one.